rtbo/dopamine/client/SPEC.md

 The selected profile of a package is saved in `$PACKDIR/.dop/profile.ini`

 - `dop profile`
-  - Shows the currently selected profile
+  - Print the name of the currently selected profile or `(no profile selected)`
+  - :x: Wrong implementation: Currently select default profile
 - `dop profile --describe`
   - Print a detailed description of the current profile.
 - `dop profile default`  :heavy_check_mark: